explicit use of namespace prefixes in xquery expressions does not appear to work

 The namespace name for an unprefixed attribute name always has no value.

+In conclusion attributes don't inherit namespaces, so I think there's nothing wrong with this particular behaviour.
 I'll look into your databases now, thank you very much for that.
 Damn little namespace thingies...
 Greets Leo __________ [1] http://www.w3.org/TR/REC-xml-names/#defaulting